 Why Famous: Francis I was the first king from the Angoulême branch of the House of Valois.
 As a humanist and Renaissance King Francis encouraged the arts.
-He providing Leonardo da Vinci with a pension and acquiring the Mona Lisa.
+He provided Leonardo da Vinci with a pension and acquired the Mona Lisa.

 His reign was dominated by conflict; primarily with the Holy Roman Emperor Charles V and especially after Charles inherited territories that effectively surrounded France.
-To counter this Francis tried tried an ultimately unsuccessful alliance with English King Henry VIII at their famous Cloth of Gold meeting.
+To counter this, Francis tried an ultimately unsuccessful alliance with English King Henry VIII at their famous Cloth of Gold meeting.

-At the Battle of Pavia in 1525 Francis was captured by he forces of Charles V and forced to give up territorial claims, two of his sons taken hostage.
+At the Battle of Pavia in 1525 Francis was captured by the forces of Charles V and forced to give up territorial claims, two of his sons were also taken hostage.

-To counter this Francis became the first Christian King to forge an alliance with an Ottoman Sultan when he reached an understanding with Suleiman the Magnificent.
+To counter this Francis became the first Christian King to forge an alliance with an Ottoman Sultan by reaching an understanding with Suleiman the Magnificent.

 - 1514-05-18 Francis, Duke of Valois, later Francis I marries Claude, Duchess of Brittany